JaydenXII/cliptrans/README.md

 ## INTRO

-It is a always-on-top software that collects sentences from clipboard every half second and translate it with Google Translate API.
+It is an always-on-top software that collects sentences from clipboard every half second and translate it with Google Translate API.

 ## GUIDE